Home / Analysis / Crypto / Price Predictions / Mantle Price Prediction 2025: Bumpy Road Ahead but Potential for Record Highs

 It is hard to say.
 A lot will depend on how the market as a whole is able to perform in the coming weeks.
 Remember that MNT must attract people who would not have bothered with BIT while keeping BitDAO investors on board.

-As a Layer-2 scaling solution, it is also dependent on Ethereum being slow.
+As a Layer-2 scaling solution, it also depends on slow Ethereum.
 If Ethereum’s Proof-of-Stake consensus mechanism helps it speed up, then Mantle and its ilk will become effectively redundant.

 As always with crypto, you should do your own research before deciding whether or not to invest in MNT.